 Mazaruni River starts high in Roraima tepui.
-These little explored highlands are spectacular, with unexplored tablelands – tepui.
+These little-explored highlands are spectacular, with unexplored tablelands – tepui.
 Diamonds are mined here since the late 19th century.

 River before the falls is approximately 300 m wide, it flows in majestic, wide canyon covered with pristine rainforest.

 Mazaruni divides at the falls with an island.
-Main flow at the falls is approximately 400 m wide, the smaller northern arm is narrower.
+The main flow at the falls is approximately 400 m wide, the smaller northern arm is narrower.
 The river and the landscape change at the falls.
 Mazaruni falls into a narrow gorge with a majestic, torrential waterfall.
 The stream is squeezed and is approximately 50 – 70 m wide.
 Falls have several steps over the distance of 2 km, total height difference exceeds 60 meters.

 Aruwai Falls are included in the following lists:

 - Image of falls, accessed on 25 March 2012.

 If you see this after your page is loaded completely, leafletJS files are missing.

 |Where is located?||South America, Guyana, Cuyuni-Mazaruni, Mazaruni River|

 Navigators Travel to Guyana is the follow up to Navigators Travel to Barbados written by Howard Liverpool.
 This time our intrepid explorers travel to Guyana and learn about the history and geography of the country.
 They also sample some of the local cuisine and have a scary encounter with a ram sheep.